Milwaukee Theft Attorney

 What Is Theft?

-Wisconsin statute § 943.20 defines theft as:
+Wisconsin Statute § 943.20 defines theft as:

 • Intentionally using, carrying away, concealing, retaining, or transferring someone else’s movable property without their consent and intending to deprive them of possession of the property.